 What is aloe vera juice?

 Aloe vera is a tropical succulent that’s also a common houseplant.
 The gooey substance inside its spiky leaves is well-known as a soothing skin treatment for issues like sunburn.
 The plant has been used as a natural topical remedy and supplement for all kinds of ailments for thousands of years, around the world.

 To make aloe vera juice, you typically crush or grind the entire leaf.

 Potential benefits of aloe vera juice

-Here’s what we know for sure: Aloe vera is super hydrating and contains many important nutrients.
+Here’s what we know for sure about aloe vera plant benefits: The juice of aloe vera is super hydrating and contains many important nutrients.
 Those include amino acids, folic acid, choline, vitamins A, C and E, which are all antioxidants, minerals like calcium, and vitamin B12, which is difficult for vegans to get in their diet.
 It also contains several anti-inflammatory compounds.

 Many people say drinking aloe vera juice helps with digestion, but there is little research to back up that point.
 While the juice can have a laxative effect, some of the components that produce that effect can be toxic in excess.

 Of course, a drink that hydrates your body, provides all kinds of important nutrients and has anti-inflammatory properties definitely has potential in terms of improving digestion, and a healthy digestive system (plus proper hydration) is crucial for great skin.
 So while we don’t have proof it will make a huge difference for your body, it’s certainly a safe, healthy drink to add to your wellness routine once in a while.